MicrosoftDocs/quantum-docs/articles/optimization-install-sdk.md

 ## Python SDK for optimization installation

 The Python SDK is distributed as the `azure-quantum` [PyPI](https://pypi.org) package.
-During this preview, you'll need to follow these instructions to install it from the private Azure Quantum feed:
+To install the package you will need to follow the steps below:

 1. Install [Python](https://www.python.org/downloads/) 3.6 or later.
 2. Install [PIP](https://pip.pypa.io/en/stable/), the Python Package Installer, and ensure you have **version 19.2 or higher**